RESEARCH STARTER

 People

-According to Statistics Iceland, the municipality of Reykjavík was home to around 135,688 inhabitants in 2022, while approximately 217,700 people lived in Reykjavík and its surrounding towns in 2018.
+According to Statistics Iceland, as of 2024, Reykjavík had a population of approximately 136,894 residents.
+The Greater Reykjavík area, encompassing surrounding municipalities, was home to about 239,733 people, accounting for approximately 63 percent of Iceland's total population.
 The majority of the people are Icelanders, descended from Iceland's original Norwegian and Celtic settlers.

 Most people in Reykjavík speak Icelandic, a member of the Nordic family of languages.
 The majority of the capital's residents also have a good command of English and many also speak Danish, Norwegian, Swedish, French, or German.